Neuromorphic Emulation

 Imagine a fully fledged real-time computer simulation of a visual cortex:

-A computer program capable of interpreting images exactly as a human would, while mirroring the efficiency, computational density, versatility and adaptability of organic visual cortices.
+A computer program capable of interpreting images exactly as human do, while mirroring the efficiency, computational density, versatility and adaptability of organic visual cortices.

 This is not imitation; It is functional convergence.